gioblu/PJON/strategies/SoftwareBitBang/specification/PJDL-specification-v2.0.md

 |______||______||______||______||______|                 |_____|
 ```

-Between byte sequence transmission and a synchronous response there is a variable timeframe influenced by latency and CRC computation time.
+Between frame transmission and a synchronous response there is a variable timeframe influenced by latency and CRC computation time.
 In order to avoid other devices to consider the medium free and disrupt an ongoing exchange, sender cyclically transmits a shorter than one bit logic 1 (which exact length depends on practical requirements) and consequently attempts to receive a response.
 On the other side receiver can synchronize its response transmission after the last incoming high bit, detect if acknowledgement was lost by transmitter and try again if necessary.
 ```cpp
 Transmission                                              Response
  ______  ______  ______  ______  ______   _   _   _   _   _ _____